markchalloner/emailaliasesproppage/Readme.md

   * In the right hand window double click CN=userDisplay
   * Choose adminPropertyPages and add the value (where _number_ is an unused number):
     ___number_,{40EC22BE-2BCC-4FB4-85F7-BC775C59A8C5}__
+* Close and reopen Active Directory Users and Computers to see change

 ###To uninstall